Japan quarantines cruise ship as toll of new virus grows

 To treat the thousands of patients in its hard-hit central region, China built a new hospital in a matter of days and converted a gymnasium, exhibition hall and cultural center.

 Patients were being moved into a 1,000-bed hospital with prefabricated wards and isolation rooms in Wuhan.
-A 1,500-bed hospital also specially built for virus patients opens Thursday.
+A 1,500-bed hospital also specially built for virus patients is to open Thursday.
 The hospitals made from converted public spaces to treat patients with mild symptoms have a total of 3,400 beds, the simple cots placed in tight rows in cavernous rooms without any barriers between them.

 One man, Fang Bin, said he saw wards so crowded during a visit to the city’s No. 5 Hospital on Saturday that some patients were forced to sit on the ground.